QCSQUB/qcsqub.github.io/README.md

 # QCS Website

-This is the source code for the Queen's Computing Society website
+This is the repository for the Queen's Computing Society website.